OctopusDeploy/docs/docs/deployment-examples/database-deployments/dacpac/index.md

 ![](images/visual-studio-2019-connect-database2.png)

 Fill in the details for connecting to the server and database.
 In this screenshot, I'm using a SQL Account to connect to the database server simply because I'm not running an Active Directory domain.
-Otherwise I could have chosen Windows Authentication.
+Otherwise, I could have chosen Windows Authentication.
 Click Connect when done.

 ![](images/visual-studio-2019-connect-database3.png)